-Broccoli Mushroom Stir Fry is a healthy stir fry recipe with portobello mushrooms, peas, walnuts and brown rice in under 30 minutes.
+Broccoli Mushroom Stir Fry is vegan and healthy stir fry recipe with portobello mushrooms, peas, walnuts and brown rice.
+It’s easy, filling, and drenched in flavor.

 Ingredients for Broccoli Mushroom Stir Fry